AriFordsham/GHCWiki/records/overloaded-record-fields/magic-classes.md

 This page describes new built-in magic typeclasses that form part 3 of the [OverloadedRecordFields proposal](records/overloaded-record-fields).
 These are not a language extension as such, rather they are classes with special-purpose solver behaviour (like `Coercible` and `Typeable`).

-## The classes
+## Design

-Under this proposal, when GHC encounters a data type declaration with record fields, it generates (or behaves as if it generates -- see "Implementation notes" below) instances of two new classes, `HasField` and `FieldUpdate`.
+Under this proposal, when GHC encounters a data type declaration with record fields, it generates (or behaves as if it generates -- see "Implementation" below) instances of two new classes, `HasField` and `FieldUpdate`.
 For example, given

 ```wiki
 data T = MkT { x :: Int }